kdabir/has/README.md

 Let's say `$ has foobar` returns `foobar not understood`, because `has` may not have whitelisted `foobar`.

 In such cases, pass `HAS_ALLOW_UNSAFE=y has foobar`.
-This should still check for existance of `foobar` and tries to detect version as well.
+This should still check for existence of `foobar` and tries to detect version as well.

 > the value must exactly be `y` for it to work.